jimib/utility-scripts/release/README.md

 1. From the root of your project create a subdirectory called 'scripts'
 2. Add 'release.js' to 'scripts' directory
-3. Add this script to your package
+3. Add this script to your package.json (adds useful short cut instead of 'node scripts/release.js')
 ```
   "scripts": {
     "release": "node scripts/release"